CLWalker123/slate/source/index.html.md

 This page contains the documentation for the <a href='https://midwaylondon.com'>MidWay London</a> API.

-Welcome to the MidWay API.
-With this API, you can create MidWay events or use our algorithm to find the midpoint of up to 20 locations to enhance your own service.
+With this API, you can create a MidWay event and use our algorithms to find the midpoint of up to 20 locations to enhance your service.

 Code examples can be viewed in the area to the right.